1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

-## 3.1 Successfully tested heating systems
+## 3.1 Successfully Tested Heating Systems
 The following chapters are giving an overview of heating systems which have been successfully tested with BSB-LAN and reported by the users.

 ---